chadrem/tribe/README.md

 # Tribe

 Tribe is a Ruby gem that implements event driven actors.
-Actors are light weight concurrent objects that use asynchronous message passing to communicate with each other.
+Actors are light weight concurrent objects that use asynchronous message passing for communication.

 ## Installation